-• Determine how many CTE programs the school will offer.
+- Determine how many CTE programs the school will offer. - If schools decrease CTE programs, accompanying CTE staffing support may also be reduced.

-- To increase or decrease CTE programs, talk to the CTE program manager to make changes.
-If schools decrease CTE programs, accompanying CTE staffing support may also be reduced. - Avoid funding CTE positions with grant funding. - Select the correct program code for the CTE teachers.
+- Avoid funding CTE positions with grant funding. - Select the correct program code for the CTE teachers.
 The program code is the 4th and 5th digit of the 10-digit cost center.
-For example, \ \ A3127010.
+For example, A3127010.
 High School CTE teachers should be budgeted using state program code 31.
-Teachers for students in grades 7-8 should be budgeted using state program code 34. - Use your CTE staffing allocation to supplement the baseline teaching allocation.
+Teachers for students in grades 7-8 should be budgeted using state program code 34. - Use the CTE staffing allocation to supplement the WSS teaching allocation.
 For example, use 0.80 FTE from the WSS allocation and 0.20 from CTE staffing support allocation. - The district defined code is the last 3 digits of the 10-digit cost center.
 CTE staffing support allocation uses the code 011, CTE teaching allocation uses the code of 010.